-The reason that is important is because in some foods - mostly the grains - small insects have laid eggs which will hatch within a few weeks, and that holds true no matter where you get them from...pre-packaged or bulk.
-We describe the process below.
+The reason this is important: in some foods - mostly the grains - small insects have eggs somewhere in there which will hatch within a few weeks, and that holds true no matter where you get them from...pre-packaged or bulk.

 And although they are an added source of protein, let's face it, most of us would probably prefer not to eat the bug-infested winter oats, right?

-By reducing the amount of oxygen in the jars we keep the eggs from hatching, which increases the time we can keep dried foods stored by 3-5x in our case.
-We've had lentils stored this way that we're great over a year later.
+By reducing the amount of oxygen in the jars you can keep the eggs from hatching, which increases the time you can store dried foods stored by 3-5x.

 Keep the jars in a cool, dry place.
 An indoor pantry or basement is ideal.
-Garage could work if you live in the northern climes and it stays below 75 degrees in there.
+A garage could work if you live in the northern climes and it stays below 75 degrees.